 If you’re a “normal” person, you can sign up quickly for Millionaire Match like anyone else.
 If you’re a millionaire that wants to verify their wealth with the site, however, you get special treatment.
 You’ll get paired with a special membership director to help you set up your account.
 Once verified, a special millionaire notation shows up on your profile for all to see.

-It’s all about the lush and elite at Millionaire Match, and it shows in the design of the site.
+It’s all about the lush and elite at Millionaire Match, and it shows in the site’s design.
 Classy, upscale and well laid out?
 Definitely.
 The added date ideas, yachting info, and other “wealthy” pursuits ties the site together.

-Honestly, connecting with others was my favorite bit of writing this Millionaire Match review — the folks I did speak with impressed me with their interest, attractiveness and intelligence.
+Honestly, connecting with others was my favorite bit of writing this Millionaire Match review — the folks I spoke with impressed me with their interest, attractiveness and intelligence.

-That’s the first time I’ve heard of some automatic renewals and not others – make sure to take advantage of this if you do sign up.
+That’s the first time I’ve heard of some automatic renewals and not others – take advantage of this if you sign up.
 Or, stick a reminder on your phone a week before your membership renews to cancel.

 Start with the 7-day free trial to check everything out.
 If you’re a millionaire (or, make $200,000 a year – that’s the “wealthy single” criteria at Millionaire Match), contact a Special Members Director.
 Otherwise?
 You’ll pay $70.00 USD a month to use the service, with a substantial discounts if you pay for 3 ($45) or 6 months ($35) in one lump sum.